Trump backs challenger to Georgia's GOP secretary of state

 The congressman linked to a site where supporters could donate to his campaign to unseat Raffensperger.

-"Free and fair elections are the foundation of our country," Hice said in a a separate statement.
+"Free and fair elections are the foundation of our country," Hice said in a separate statement.
 "What Brad Raffensperger did was create cracks in the integrity of our elections, which I wholeheartedly believe individuals took advantage of in 2020."

-Hice, who was elected to Congress in 2014 – representing Georgia’s 10th Congressional District – which stretches south and east from Atlanta's outer suburbs.
+Hice was elected to Congress in 2014 – representing Georgia’s 10th Congressional District – which stretches south and east from Atlanta's outer suburbs.
 He's a strong Trump ally who supported the then-president's attempts to overturn the election results and was a fierce opponent of the push to impeach Trump of inciting the Jan.
 6 insurrection at the U.S. Capitol by right-wing extremists and other Trump supporters.

 CLICK HERE TO GET THE FOX NEWS APP